SharpCLABot/SharpCLABot/Setup.md

 ## 2. Setup

-The go to the address of your SharpCLABot server `https://myclabotserver.com` and start following configuration steps:
+Then go to the address of your SharpCLABot server `https://myclabotserver.com` and start following configuration steps:

 ### 2.1 Welcome Setup Page